sourav-tw/spacechat/README.md

 <!-- RUN AS API -->
 ## Run as a api
-To run this as an api, run the following command
+1. To run this as an api, run the following command
 ``` bash
 python app.py
 ```
+2. Access the application in your browser at `http://localhost:5000`.
 <!-- END OF RUN AS API -->

 <!-- RUN AS CMD -->